-For fiscal 2019, the program included two equity elements:
+For fiscal 2020, our long-term incentive compensation program included two equity elements:

-- performance-based restricted stock awards under the LTIP that provided participants the opportunity to earn restricted shares contingent upon our achievement of certain earnings per share performance goals for our company during fiscal 2019, with any restricted shares earned by recipients further subject to a two year vesting period following the conclusion of the performance period, with the shares cliff vesting on April 8, 2022; and - service-based restricted shares under the LTIP that are subject to a three year vesting period, with the awards cliff vesting on April 8, 2022.
+- performance-based equity awards under the LTIP that provided participants the opportunity to earn restricted share units contingent upon our achievement of certain performance goals for our company based on multi-year TSR relative to a representative set of comparator group companies, with any restricted share units earned by recipients vesting on, or shortly after, July 28, 2023, as further described below and in the applicable award agreements; and - service-based restricted shares under the LTIP that are subject to a three-year vesting period, with the awards cliff vesting on July 28, 2023.

-Our compensation committee believes that a mix of performance-based and service-based equity awards is in line with market practice and furthers the program's incentive and retention objectives.
-The table below sets forth the awards approved by our compensation committee for each of our NEOs for the fiscal 2019 LTIP program.
+The table below sets forth the awards approved by our compensation committee for each of our NEOs for the fiscal 2020 LTIP program.

-Performance-Based Restricted Shares (# of shares) Service-Based Restricted Shares

-Name At Threshold At Target At Maximum (# of shares)
+Name Performance-Based Restricted Share Units at Target (# of shares) Service-Based Restricted Shares (# of shares)

-Thomas C. Chubb III 2,800 11,200 22,400 4,800
+Name Thomas C. Chubb III 22,725 11,365

-Thomas E. Campbell 1,050 4,200 8,400 1,800
+Thomas E. Campbell 9,090 4,545

-K. Scott Grassmyer 1,050 4,200 8,400 1,800
+K. Scott Grassmyer 9,090 4,545

-Michelle M. Kelly 910 3,640 7,280 1,560
+Michelle M. Kelly 7,385 7,385

-Douglas B. Wood 910 3,640 7,280 1,560
+Douglas B. Wood 8,525 8,525